-The development to be supported by the Projects of this Plan are for a multi-unit housing development and associated site improvements at 1081 SW Mt Bachelor Drive, approved by the City of Bend under application number PLSPR20211160, and a project consisting of two buildings for residential / mixed-use development on two tax lots and associated site improvements, approved by the City of Bend under application number PLSPR20230367.
+The developments to be supported by the Projects of this Plan are for multi-unit housing development and associated site improvements, approved by the City under planning application number PLSPR20220819.
 The Area is within the City limits, the approved development is consistent with the Comprehensive Plan and zoning designations, and the City has anticipated the need to provide services to the Area.
 As the development will be new construction, it will be constructed to current building codes, which will aid in the needs for fire protection and lessen the burden on fire response.